The World's Smallest Pasta Shapes

 7.)
 Stelline

-Literally meaning "little stars," kids love this shape more than any other on this list, and it offers a great way to introduce them to a lifetime of eating and enjoying pasta.
+Literally meaning "little stars," this shape is loved by kids more than any other on this list, and it offers a great way to introduce them to a lifetime of eating and enjoying pasta.

 Stelline pasta shape.